The Music Compositions of

 Are the individual samples long enough?

-Many, many, aren't.
-What's the point of a piano whose notes decay quickly even when you play long notes?
-Many piano presets try to get round this by looping the tail end of the note or setting unrealistic parameters in the volume envelope - but such tricks usually show glaringly in causing a very unnatural and shelved or fluctuating decay profile.
+Many, many, are not.
+What is the point of a piano whose notes decay quickly even when you play long notes?
+Many piano presets try to get round this by looping the tail end of the note or setting unrealistic parameters in the volume envelope — but such tricks usually show glaringly in causing a very unnatural and shelved or fluctuating decay profile.
 Cymbals are another case where you're normally stuck with far too rapid a decay of the sound.
 Better to have a sample with full-length decay and then to have additional variant presets with shorter decays set using the volume envelope to simulate degrees of damping.
-In the case of sustaining instruments short samples sound more unnatural, and in the case of very short ones the sound has a definitely 'electronic' sound about it.
-The natural sound of any 'acoustic' sustaining instrument incorporates a multitude of small fluctuations in volume and timbre, and this is what is lacking in short samples.
-But we must be clear that the ultimate determinant of the sound quality is the length of the loop section.
-You could have a reasonable length sample which still sounds electronic because only a tiny snip is being used for the loop.

 Are there enough multisamples in the set for the instrument?

 This is extremely important and one of the prime reasons why sound modules let you down.
 For most instruments you need to have each multisample spanning no more than a minor third, and preferably no more than a whole tone.
 In most Soundfonts you find that even if the samples do more or less keep to that rule in the middle of the range, they don't cover the full range, so that the uppermost and bottom samples each have to span quite a lot of notes, thus giving you unnatural sound at the extremes of the instrument's range.
-Too-widely-spanning multisamples cause two problems.
-One is the obvious one - that the further away you are from the original playing pitch, the more unnatural the sound is, but the other is that when such an instrument is played, you notice a big change in the sound when moving between adjacent multisamples.
-Typically the top note of a multisample is over-bright and prominent compared with the next note up.

 Are the multisamples in the set properly matched?

-Often they're not.
-This is a real curse in sound modules, where you're stuck with whatever samples the manufacturers put there.
+Often they aren't.
+This is a real curse in sound modules, where you are stuck with whatever samples the manufacturers put there.
 Often just one poorly matching multisample ruins an instrument.
-In my Proteus 2 it appears to me that the bottom sample of the section violins is played in a different way from the other samples - something towards the sul ponticello sound and certainly not what we would recognise as the violin's open G-string sound.
+In my Proteus 2 it appeared to me that the bottom sample of the section violins is played in a different way from the other samples — something towards the sul ponticello sound and certainly not what we would recognise as the violin's open G-string sound.
 And in the case of the solo violin in the same module, I'm sure that the bottom sample is played sul ponticello.
-That is a particular irony, because I'd really like full sample sets for sul ponticello on those instruments, but can't get get them anywhere.
-Poorly matched multisamples are one of the prime reasons for my rejecting many sample sets.

 3. Debugging, editing and setting up the samples to work the way you want.

-Don't anyone kid themselves that they can buy glossy commercial CDs of samples and straightaway load them into their system and get immaculate or even acceptable performance!
-It may seem disgraceful that samples are sold in such a rough and ready state as they usually are, but that appears to be how things are at the moment.
-The Sonido samples have infuriated many people through many of them requiring a lot of work to make them really usable by discriminating classical musicians.
-I had to spend a lot of time tuning the pitch of multisamples in many of the Sonido instruments.
-This was not simply adjusting the fine tuning parameter in the soundfont editor, but often using the graphic pitch bend transform in Sound Forge to correct pitch variations within a sample, which is a tricky thing to do effectively.
+Unfortunately one cannot simply buy glossy commercial CDs of samples and straightaway load them into their system and get immaculate or even acceptable performance.
+It may seem disgraceful that samples are sold in such a rough and ready state as they usually are, but that appears to be how things are at the moment — i.e., at the time that I was creating my MIDI realizations.
+The Sonido samples had infuriated many people through many of them requiring a lot of work to make them really usable by discriminating classical musicians.

-Let's mention here some of the things I found I needed to do to soundfont instruments to make them work well.
+Let me mention here some of the things I found I needed to do to soundfont instruments to make them work well.

 • Badly matched sample: change volume and / or low-pass filter to improve matching; sometimes need to do a graphic EQ on a sample to make it fit in properly.